 I ran my tongue over my teeth and thought about what had transpired the night before with the Empress, whose name was Lize.
 In between serving glasses of a tart red wine, she had handed me a glass filled with a few ounces of purple liquid.
 I had placed the glass to my lips before she said what it was.
 It was sugary yet bland, and thick as maple syrup.

 “Drink it down,” she had said with a glint in her eyes as if something brilliant reflected upon her.
 She had supple skin and big brown eyes that were outlined in black.
 She seemed so young, yet there was an authoritative tone in her voice.
 “We want you to be with us for a long time.”

 I held out the glass.
 “What is this?”

 “It makes my soul rich?”

 “No, you were born rich.”

-After breakfast, I headed to the four-story red brick warehouse on Front Street, which I had called home of late.
+After breakfast, I headed to the old warehouse on Fulton Street near the East River, which I had called home of late.
 It was there that Jack Jefferies ran the fire brigade, met with individuals and groups in his duties as a Brooklyn ward boss, and managed a shipping and counting office.

 A muttering voice echoed.
 I couldn’t place it until the old man Skip came backing out of one of the stalls.
 In the dim light, I could see the silhouette of his crooked figure.
 He was raking horse dung and talking to himself.
 I moved closer.
 He had a hooked nose and waxy skin blotched with cancer.
 I asked if he had seen Jack and Gabe the gorilla.
 He lighted upon me, stood as straight as possible, held up the rake in one hand, and spit tobacco juice.
 “The big men came in an hour ago,” he said in a croaking voice, referring to the height of my companions.
 Both were both close to six feet five inches tall.